 Today’s guide will be on Excel widgets.
 Good to know that all widgets are ready to use, and you can download the bundle for free.
 You can use these tools for various purposes.
 For example, track sales, show progress using a circle chart, and compare plan vs. actuals using gauge charts.

 Another important feature is simplicity.
 For example, using widgets, you don’t need to check several data lines if you tell a story.
 Instead, build your dashboard or report to make the right decision.

 Free Dashboard Widgets – Thermometer

 We’ll use three cells.
-The first cell contains the plan value (120), the second cell contains the actual value (101), the value of third cell will be calculated based on actual / plan (actual / target) values.
+The first cell contains the plan value (185), the second cell contains the actual value (125), and the value of the third cell will be calculated based on the plan / actual values.

-The doughnut chart help us to visualize the gap.
-If you need more support, be sure to get in touch with us.
-You can download the dial mini chart using this link.
+The doughnut chart helps us to visualize the gap.
+If you need more support, be sure to contact us.
+You can download the mini dial chart using this link.

 Score Meter Chart

 The score meter chart is an improved version of a Thermometer chart.
 We divided the interval between 0% and 100% into five equal parts and marked them with different colors.
 Every interval determines a quality indicator from ‘bad’ to ‘excellent.

 Take a closer look at the picture.
 This chart doesn’t need too many explanations.
 A blue arrow marker shows the actual value.
 Use this link to start the Excel training!